-If you don’t have an open space next to the fridge for a calendar, use one of the clear pockets on your refrigerator door.
+If you don’t have an open wall space next to the fridge for a calendar, use one of the clear pockets on your refrigerator door.
 You can easily print out a pretty set of calendar months for the entire year and store all 12 pages in the pocket.

 What To Do With The Kids’ Art?

-Get some of these front-access frames and create a gallery.
+Get some of these front-access frames and create a gallery wall.
 Then you can quickly switch the pieces out whenever you want.

 More Kitchen Command Center Ideas For Your Fridge